Mind Mirror EEG

 "Twenty years’ work with the Mind Mirror has led me to understand the uniqueness of its pattern display and the complexity of the information I gain from it.

-People need to know that they do not gain the same information from FFT systems and not realizing its limitations, could lead them to dismiss their own abilities and/or dismiss my years of research as not being replicable."
 "Accessing alpha allows the flow of information from the unconscious (delta), through the subconscious (theta), to the conscious (beta) mind.
 It is this openness or availability of awareness on all levels that constitutes the state Max Cade called an

 Awakened Mind.
 Applying and using and manifesting with this open flow of conscious awareness gives us a High Performance Mind.
 We have to focus on, find, and thoroughly develop the alpha bridge to allow this to happen."
-All the original studies of healers, swamis and anyone who excelled at their job by Max Cade and myself described in his book The Awakened Mind were performed with the Mind Mirror and will not be replicable with an FFT system.